tkerbe2/tkdev-aws-web-app/README.md

 ## How to Use:

-In the terraform.tfvars file you will want to configure the following variables.
+In the terraform.tfvars file you will want to configure the following variables:

 | Variable Name | Value and Constraints |
 | ---------------|------------------------------|